Peregrine Capital Management LLC Acquires 98,405 Shares of Avalara, Inc. (NYSE:AVLR)

-Peregrine Capital Management LLC lifted its holdings in shares of Avalara, Inc. (NYSE:AVLR) by 40.1% during the 2nd quarter, according to the company in its most recent filing with the SEC.
-The fund owned 343,887 shares of the company’s stock after purchasing an additional 98,405 shares during the period.
-Avalara comprises about 1.0% of Peregrine Capital Management LLC’s investment portfolio, making the stock its 16th biggest position.
-Peregrine Capital Management LLC owned 0.40% of Avalara worth $55,641,000 as of its most recent SEC filing.
+Peregrine Capital Management LLC boosted its position in Avalara, Inc. (NYSE:AVLR) by 40.1% during the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The fund owned 343,887 shares of the company’s stock after acquiring an additional 98,405 shares during the period.
+Avalara accounts for 1.0% of Peregrine Capital Management LLC’s investment portfolio, making the stock its 16th biggest position.
+Peregrine Capital Management LLC owned approximately 0.40% of Avalara worth $55,641,000 at the end of the most recent reporting period.

-Several other hedge funds have also added to or reduced their stakes in the stock.
-Oregon Public Employees Retirement Fund grew its holdings in shares of Avalara by 0.5% during the 1st quarter.
-Oregon Public Employees Retirement Fund now owns 16,858 shares of the company’s stock valued at $2,249,000 after purchasing an additional 86 shares during the last quarter.
-TCI Wealth Advisors Inc. grew its holdings in Avalara by 91.8% in the 1st quarter.
-TCI Wealth Advisors Inc. now owns 186 shares of the company’s stock worth $25,000 after acquiring an additional 89 shares during the last quarter.
-Advisory Services Network LLC grew its holdings in Avalara by 2.5% in the 1st quarter.
-Advisory Services Network LLC now owns 4,376 shares of the company’s stock worth $584,000 after acquiring an additional 106 shares during the last quarter.
-Oak Ridge Investments LLC grew its holdings in Avalara by 1.3% in the 2nd quarter.
-Oak Ridge Investments LLC now owns 8,086 shares of the company’s stock worth $1,308,000 after acquiring an additional 106 shares during the last quarter.
-Finally, Prudential Financial Inc. grew its holdings in Avalara by 4.3% in the 1st quarter.
-Prudential Financial Inc. now owns 3,312 shares of the company’s stock worth $442,000 after acquiring an additional 136 shares during the last quarter.
-76.08% of the stock is currently owned by institutional investors.
+A number of other institutional investors have also recently made changes to their positions in AVLR.
+FMR LLC grew its holdings in Avalara by 128.3% in the 1st quarter.
+FMR LLC now owns 404,634 shares of the company’s stock worth $22,575,000 after acquiring an additional 227,359 shares during the last quarter.
+First Trust Advisors LP bought a new stake in Avalara in the 1st quarter worth $3,424,000.
+State of Alaska Department of Revenue grew its holdings in Avalara by 417.9% in the 1st quarter.
+State of Alaska Department of Revenue now owns 7,018 shares of the company’s stock worth $936,000 after acquiring an additional 5,663 shares during the last quarter.
+DnB Asset Management AS grew its holdings in Avalara by 7.7% in the 1st quarter.
+DnB Asset Management AS now owns 11,539 shares of the company’s stock worth $1,540,000 after acquiring an additional 827 shares during the last quarter.
+Finally, Oregon Public Employees Retirement Fund grew its holdings in Avalara by 0.5% in the 1st quarter.
+Oregon Public Employees Retirement Fund now owns 16,858 shares of the company’s stock worth $2,249,000 after acquiring an additional 86 shares during the last quarter.
+76.08% of the stock is currently owned by institutional investors and hedge funds.

 In other Avalara news, insider Ross Tennenbaum sold 1,580 shares of Avalara stock in a transaction dated Monday, June 7th.
 The shares were sold at an average price of $123.56, for a total value of $195,224.80.
 Following the completion of the transaction, the insider now directly owns 65,643 shares of the company’s stock, valued at $8,110,849.08.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
 Also, Director Kathleen Zwickert sold 1,927 shares of Avalara stock in a transaction dated Thursday, June 10th.
 The stock was sold at an average price of $134.61, for a total transaction of $259,393.47.
 Following the completion of the transaction, the director now directly owns 5,704 shares of the company’s stock, valued at $767,815.44.
 The disclosure for this sale can be found here.
 Insiders sold 87,762 shares of company stock valued at $12,916,361 over the last ninety days.
 Corporate insiders own 21.10% of the company’s stock.